-Observations analysis and management tools integrated in the model environment simplify model development
+Observations analysis and management tools integrated in the model environment simplify the model development

 Data collection and selection process is often considered one of the most difficult task in water management.
-When limited data are available for a region, the resulting model could have limited outputs compared to the potentially achievable results.
-Despite the INSPIRE Directive has paved the way towards a well-defined and homogeneous geospatial data infrastructure, only few FREEWAT case studies were able to collect data from online searchable data catalogue portals with appropriate metadata information.
+When limited data are available for a region, the resulting model could have limited output compared to the potentially achievable results.
+Despite the INSPIRE directive has paved the way toward a well-defined and homogeneous geospatial data infrastructure only few FREEWAT case studies were able to collect data from online searchable data catalogue portal with appropriate metadata information.

-Furthermore, observation data are of outmost importance for model setup, calibration and validation.
-These datasets are generally available as time series values from monitoring networks and/or campaigns and include: climate (rainfall, temperature); hydrological conditions (water bodies stages, discharge values); hydrogeological parameters (conductivities, piezometric heads); water management practices (irrigation and pumping rates); and quality parameters (salinity, concentration of chemical species).
+Furthermore, a very import type of data required for model set-up, calibration and validation are observations.
+These data-sets are generally available as time series values from monitoring networks and/or campaigns and includes: climates (rainfall, temperature); hydrological conditions (water bodies stages, discharge values); hydrogeological parameters (conductivities, piezometric heads); water management practices (irrigation and pumping rates); and quality parameters (salinity, chemicals concentrations).

-OAT (Cannata et al., 2016) is a Python package which is integrated in the FREEWAT environment through a User interface.
+OAT (Cannata et al., 2016) is a Python package which is integrated in the FREEWAT environment through a user interface.
 OAT library implements objects and features to import data from different sources (including online servers or MODFLOW files), archive data and metadata locally in an SpatiaLite repository, run specific processing algorithms to prepare or complete the datasets according to model needs, and export time-series in several output formats (for example UCODE observation files).